 Valkyrie Elysium will go back to its PlayStation roots after its diversion to the 3DS and mobile systems, and be released on PS4, PS5, and PC.
 There’s no mention as to whether this console exclusivity is permanent or if Xbox and Nintendo players will eventually see this game on those platforms, so for now your only options are a PlayStation or PC.

-We only have the one announcement trailer for Valkyrie Elysium to dissect so far, but we also scrounged around to get a few more details about the game.
+The first Valkyrie Elysium trailer to dissect didn’t give much, but we also scrounged around to get a few more details about the game.

 After the title drop, a scene plays where the Valkyrie calls out a foe wearing full armor and a mask and asks who they are before the trailer ends.
 The way this person smirks and how the two are framed lead us to believe they will be rivals of some sort.

-The best we can gather for now is that you will play as the titular Valkyrie on a quest to somehow prevent Ragnarok somehow.
+The best we can gather for now is that you will play as the titular Valkyrie on a quest to somehow prevent Ragnarok.

 Gameplay takes up about half of the trailer, and is very different from the previous entries.
 Traversal is the most similar, looking fast and fluid with plenty of options to jump and grapple around environments, but the action is no longer segmented into a turn-based RPG format as before.
 It is all in real time and far more action based, and looks to flow seamlessly with exploration rather than cutting to a separate battle screen.